loricooperhdf/HDFGroup.github.io/documentation/hdf4-docs/building_hdf4_with_cmake.md

    a) The `-S` option uses the script version of ctest.
    b) The `-C` option specifies the build configuration which matches `CTEST_BUILD_CONFIGURATION` in the configuration file.
-   c) The `-V` option indicates verbose. `-VV` option indicates more verbose.
+   c) The `-V` option indicates verbose. **`-VV` option indicates more verbose**.
    d) The `-O` option saves the output to a log file, `hdf4.log`.

 6. Locate the built binary.

    The built binary will be placed in the build directory and will have the format:
    `hdf-4.2.N-<platform.<zip or tar.gz>`
    On Windows, a .msi or .exe file will also be created, depending on the installer.
 On Unix, an additional .sh file will be created.

    If the built binary is not there, then see Troubleshooting for help.

 7. Check what is included with your built binaries

    You will find the `libhdf4.settings` file in the build directory.
 It contains information on how the binaries were built.

 ## Troubleshooting

-My platform/compiler is not included.
+### My platform/compiler is not included.
 Can I still use the configuration files?

-Yes, you can but you will have to edit the HDF4config.cmake file and update the variable:
+   Yes, you can but you will have to edit the `HDF4config.cmake` file and update the variable:

-   CTEST_CMAKE_GENERATOR
+   `CTEST_CMAKE_GENERATOR`

-Other variables may be updated for informational purposes but are not required (for example, SITE_OS_BITS).
+   Other variables may be updated for informational purposes but are not required (for example, `SITE_OS_BITS`).

    The generators for your platform can be seen by typing:

-   cmake --help
+   `cmake --help`

-What do I do if the build fails?
+### What do I do if the build fails?

-If the build works properly, then you will find the built and compressed binary in your CMake-hdf-4.N directory.
+   If the build works properly, then you will find the built and compressed binary in your `CMake-hdf-4.N directory`.
 If you do not find it then check the log files.
-You will find those in the build directory under CMake-hdf-4.N.
+You will find those in the build directory under `CMake-hdf-4.N`.
 For example, on Unix the log files will be in:

-   CMake-hdf-4.N/build/Testing/Temporary/
+   `CMake-hdf-4.N/build/Testing/Temporary/`

    There are log files for the configure, test, and build.

-What if the binary does not get packaged properly?
+### What if the binary does not get packaged properly?

-If the binary did not get packaged properly, look at the cpack.log file in the build directory under CMake-hdf-4.N.
+   If the binary did not get packaged properly, look at the cpack.log file in the build directory under `CMake-hdf-4.N`.
 For example, on Unix look here:

-    CMake-hdf-4.N/build/cpack.log
+    `CMake-hdf-4.N/build/cpack.log`

-What do I do if I need to rebuild the software?
+### What do I do if I need to rebuild the software?

    If you have to rebuild HDF4, remove the build directory first.